Requirements Analysis Techniques with Example

 4. Data flow diagram

 Data flow diagrams show how data is processed by a system in terms of inputs and outputs.
-Components of data flow diagram includes
+The components of a data flow diagram are:

 • Process